australmetrics/pascal-ndvi-block/CONTRIBUTING.md

 1. CI/CD must pass
 2. Review by at least one maintainer
 3. Updated documentation
-4. Tests añadidos/actualizados
+4. Tests added/updated

-## Contacto
+## Contact

-Para dudas o problemas, crear un issue en el repositorio.
+For questions or issues, please create an issue in the repository.